XiangmingKA/academic-kickstart4/content/project/1 A Path Tracer/index.md

 Now, here is the most important part!
 A basic Monte-Carlo estimater was implemented to sample radiance of the hemisphere.
 ![Test Scene 1](img/PathTracing.jpg)
-By intergrating the radiance coming from the hemisphere, we could estimate the radiance of inderict illumination.
-So far, we can get the global illuminated scences as followed.
+By integrating the radiance coming from the hemisphere, we could estimate the radiance of indirect illumination.
+So far, we can get the global illuminated scenes as follows.
 ![Test Scene 1](img/PathTracing2.jpg)

 ## Final thesis